18F/about_yml/README.md

   text: Every Kid in a Park
 ```

-`blog` - What is the 18F blog tag for your project?
+`blogTag` - What is the 18F blog tag for your project?
 You can find a list of tags [here](https://18f.gsa.gov/tags/)
 >
 ```yml
 blog: [18F Blog Tag]